-An easy yet beautiful walk through the southeastern extremity of the Burren region that will take you approximately two hours.
-The 400 hectares Dromore Woodland Nature Reserve is known for the diversity of its flora and fauna.
-It is packed with natures marvels to explore, with a river, lakes, limestone pavement, and rich woodland species.
-Plus several historical sites including the 17th century O’Brien Castle, the site of Cahermacrea Castle, the site of Kilakee Church, two ring forts and a lime kiln.
+This easy yet beautiful walk through the southeastern area of the Burren region will take you approximately two hours.
+The 400-hectare Dromore Woodland Nature Reserve is known for the diversity of its flora and fauna.
+It is packed with nature’ marvels to explore with a river, lakes, limestone pavement, and rich woodland species.
+It also has several historic sites, including the 17th century O’Brien Castle, the site of Cahermacrea Castle, the site of Kilakee Church, two ring forts and a lime kiln.
 Start from the village of Ruan (northwest of Ennis town) and follow the purple National Loop arrow.

 2. Caher Valley Loop